wavefrontHQ/docs/pages/doc/50_releasenotes.md

 Wavefront has added **eight** new categories of APIs and renamed the Management category to Source.
 The full list of categories is:

--   **Agent** - Retrieve information about Wavefront Proxies.
-Users with Agent Management permission can add and remove Wavefront Proxies.
+-   **Agent** - Retrieve information about Wavefront proxies.
+Users with Agent Management permission can add and remove Wavefront proxies.
 -   **Alert** - Retrieve all active, snoozed, in-maintenance, and invalid alerts.
 Users with Alert Management permission can create and update alerts.
 -   **Cloud Integration** - Retrieve integrations.
 Users with Agent Management permission can add and remove integrations with cloud services.
 -   **Dashboard** - Retrieve data about dashboards, list dashboards, and return version history.
 Users with Dashboard Management permission can save, create, delete, clone, undelete dashboards.